-Cystic fibrosis (CF) is an inherited disorder which creates breathing and digestive problems by clogging organs in the body with a thick, sticky mucus.
+Cystic fibrosis (CF) is an inherited disorder that creates breathing and digestive problems by clogging organs in the body with a thick, sticky mucus.

-- CF is the most common inherited disorder in New Zealand, and other Western countries including the UK and the USA.
+- CF is the most common life-threatening inherited disorder in New Zealand.
+Approximately 1 in 25 people carry the CF gene.

 - It affects the mucus and sweat glands causing mucus to be thick and sticky.
-This can build up in the lungs, intestine, liver and pancreas leading to breathing problems, repeated lung infections and digestive problems.
+This can block the tiny tubes in the lungs, intestine, liver and pancreas causing breathing problems, repeated lung infections and problems with digestion.

-- CF is a long-term condition which has a huge impact on a person’s life.
+- CF is a long-term condition that has a huge impact on a person’s life.
 However, with appropriate treatment, care and support, most people with CF still manage to live a normal life.

 Cystic fibrosis is caused by a problem or mutation in one of our genes.

 - The specific mutation for CF is found on chromosome 7 and is known as the ‘cystic fibrosis transmembrane conductance regulator’ (CFTR) gene.
 The CFTR gene helps move salt in and out of your cells.
 In CF, the movement of salt doesn’t happen properly.

 - At least 1,700 mutations of the CFTR gene have been found.1

 - Different mutations can influence how you are affected, but knowing your mutation can’t predict how severe your symptoms will be.